pschaus/book_lepl1402/source/part6.rst

 Note that there exists a binary version of the ``Predicate<T>`` unary functional interface, that is known as ``BiPredicate<T,U>``.

-In the same way functions and operators can be :ref:`composed <composition>`, the ``Predicate`` and ``BiPredicate`` interfaces contain default methods that can be used to create new predicates from existing predicates.
+In the same way functions and operators can be :ref:`composed <fp_composition>`, the ``Predicate`` and ``BiPredicate`` interfaces contain default methods that can be used to create new predicates from existing predicates.
 Those methods are:

 * ``and()`` to define the logical conjunction of two predicates (i.e., :math:`f \wedge g`),